Caiko/rick-and-morty-characters/README.md

-# 🧪 Rick & Morty Characters - Character Browser App
+# 🧪 Rick and Morty Characters - Character Browser App

 [Check it out](https://caiko.github.io/rick-and-morty-characters/) <-----------

 ## 📚 Overview

-**Rick & Morty Characters** is a **React-based web application** that lets users **search, browse, and expand character profiles** from the [Rick and Morty API](https://rickandmortyapi.com).
+**Rick and Morty Characters** is a **React-based web application** that lets users **search, browse, and expand character profiles** from the [Rick and Morty API](https://rickandmortyapi.com).
 This app delivers a table view of characters, expandable rows for deeper insights, and pagination.
 If you are a fan you can easily dive into details like **origin, species, and episode appearances**.

 ---